noloader/cryptopp-autotools/README.md

     cp "$PWD/autotools/libcryptopp.pc.in" "$PWD"
     mkdir -p "$PWD/m4/"

 Once the submodule is added or updated, then run the following.
-Our testing showed `autoupdate` produced bad results on some versions of Autotools, so be careful of running it before `autoreconf`.
+Our testing showed `autoupdate` produced bad results on some versions of Autotools, so it is hit or miss whether it should be run.

     autoupdate
+    libtoolize --force --install
     autoreconf --force --install
     ./configure <options>